actix/actix-website/content/docs/server.md

 To bind to a specific socket address, [`bind()`](../../actix-web/actix_web/server/struct.HttpServer.html#method.bind) must be used, and it may be called multiple times.
-To bind ssl socket [`bind_ssl()`](../../actix-web/actix_web/server/struct.HttpServer.html#method.bind_ssl) or [`bind_tls()`](../../actix-web/actix_web/server/struct.HttpServer.html#method.bind_tls) should be used.
+To bind ssl socket, [`bind_ssl()`](../../actix-web/actix_web/server/struct.HttpServer.html#method.bind_ssl) or [`bind_tls()`](../../actix-web/actix_web/server/struct.HttpServer.html#method.bind_tls) should be used.
 To start the http server, one of the start methods.